 Inventory Accuracy for a Small or Mid-sized Manufacturing Business

 This post is for manufacturers with small businesses or medium sized companies.
-It’s written by Passport Software’s manufacturing consultant Dave Dorsey.
+It’s written by one of Passport Software’s manufacturing specialists, Dave Dorsey.

 Dave has been involved with business software for 30 years and manufacturing software since 1995.